Satisfactory Academic Progress Policy

 1. INTRODUCTION

 As required by the Department of Education, to receive federal, state, and institutional aid at Olympic College (OC), students must maintain satisfactory academic progress (SAP).
 There are qualitative and quantitative standards students must meet.
 The qualitative standard is measured by grade point average (GPA).
-The quantitative standards are measured by pace of progression (pace) and Maximum Time Frame (MTF).
-SAP is monitored after each quarter ends.
+The quantitative standards are measured by pace of progression (pace) and Maximum Time Frame (MAXT).
+SAP is monitored after each term ends.
 Based on a student’s SAP measure they are in good standing, warning, probation or suspended.
 SAP only applies to financial aid eligibility, please refer to the Olympic College Academic Standard Policy (ASP) for all academic eligibility concerns.
-It is the student’s responsibility to know and abide by the SAP policy, which is provided to all financial aid applicants.
+It is the student’s responsibility to know and abide by the SAP policy, which is provided to all financial aid applicants in a link within their award letter.
 Rules are applied regardless of whether the applicant has received aid in the past.
 If a student withdraws or ceases attendance from all classes and a repayment calculation is needed, the calculation is based on federal methodology and state grant repayment policy for federal/state aid, as well as OC institutional tuition-refund policy.

 2. SAP MEASURES